Onshore cabling to connect the Walney Offshore Windfarm to the national grid took place in phases. Here’s how it was done.

-The High Voltage (HV) cable for the Walney Offshore Windfarm was laid in the highway from landfall at Thornton Gate to the substation at Hillhouse Industrial Estate (former ICI)
+The High Voltage (HV) cable for the Walney Offshore Windfarm runs in the highway from landfall at Thornton Gate to the substation at Hillhouse Industrial Estate (former ICI).

-The length of the onshore cable route is 5km, split into seven x 75m sections.
+The length of the onshore cable route is 5km, and it’s split into seven x 75m sections.

-The majority of the cable was laid in an open cut trench, approximately 800mm wide x 1.4m deep, with seven, equally spaced larger excavations where the lengths of cable were joined.
+The majority of the cable was laid in an open-cut trench, approximately 800mm wide x 1.4m deep.

 Shelter over the top of one of the jointing bays